-There is a list of qualified first aiders in all classrooms and offices.
-In case of an emergency a first-aider will be called to the scene without delay.
-If the first-aider cannot assist an ambulance must be called and the Head of Year advised immediately.
-The Head of Year or, if unavailable, another member of staff, will call the students legal guardian to let them know.
+There is a list of qualified first-aiders in all classrooms and offices.
+In case of an emergency, the Senior Welfare Officer will be called to the scene without delay.
+If the Senior Welfare Office is not available, a first-aider will be called to the scene without delay.
+If the first-aider cannot assist, an ambulance must be called and a member of the Senior Leadership Group Plus advised immediately.
+A designated and appropriate member of staff will call the students' legal guardian to let them know.